0xfeefee/CV/README.md

-# CV (v0.8.0)
+# JunkBox_2007 (v0.8.0)
-This is just a basic demo of programming skills, not a real product.
-It will be continually updated until I'm done with search.
+This is just a basic demo of programming skills, not a real product and it's work in progress.

 ## Status
 - In progress (Currently modeling/composing the 3D scene in Blender...)